The Vermont Statutes Online

-(h) A dispensary shall include a label on the packaging of all marijuana that is dispensed.
+(h) A dispensary shall include a label on the packaging of all cannabis that is dispensed.
 The label shall:

-(1) Identify the particular strain of marijuana.
+(1) Identify the particular strain of cannabis.
 Cannabis strains shall be either pure breeds or hybrid varieties of cannabis and shall reflect properties of the plant.

-(2) Identify the amount of tetrahydrocannabinol in each single dose marijuana-infused edible or potable product.
+(2) Identify the amount of tetrahydrocannabinol in each single dose cannabis-infused edible or potable product.

 (3) Contain a statement to the effect that the State of Vermont does not attest to the medicinal value of cannabis.